anti-pigs/anti-pigs/README.md

 - wireguard: blocked by DPI (can be obfuscated)
 - openVPN: blocked by DPI (can be obfuscated)
-- any commercial VPN
+- haven't tested out any other commercial VPN
 ##### proxies
 - shadowsocks: working
 - trojan: working
-- xray: not-working
+- xray: working

 ---
 #### what you'll need?
-a VPS with basic capabilities
+a VPS with minimal capabilities

 - [a list of free VPS](https://github.com/cloudcommunity/Cloud-Free-Tier-Comparison)
 - domain name (optional)